 - How interest will be conveyed in the event of a death of a co-owner

 Buying a home with a friend or relative can be financially rewarding, but it can also be financially and emotionally taxing if you don’t fully understand the process.
-Make sure you fully communicate your desires and expectations, research your options, and take measures to protect yourself and your relationships – like learning what different generations tend to value in a home.
+Make sure to do your research, fully communicate your desires and expectations, and take measures to protect yourself and your relationships – like learning what different generations tend to value in a home.

 At Old Republic Title, we understand the value of homeownership and the importance of protecting your property rights.
 If you decide joint property ownership is the right path for you, we’ll be here to help with all your title and escrow needs.
 For more information about the home buying process, or to find an Old Republic Title representative near you, visit oldrepublictitle.com.